Remember! The clocks are going forward...

-You may have noticed the evenings start to get darker earlier.
-As Autumn kicks in and we get closer to Winter the clocks will go back on Sunday 25th October by one hour.
+You may have noticed the evenings start to stay light.
+As Spring kicks in and we get closer to Summer, the clocks will go forward on Sunday 29th March by one hour.

 Why do we change the clocks?